lhr-solar/PeripheralSOMPCB/README.md

-# BPS-PeripheralSOMPCB
+# PeripheralSOMPCB
-The BPS Peripheral System on Module takes in the SPI or I2C of the various Peripheral boards and sends that along a can bus.
+The Peripheral System on Module takes in the SPI or I2C of the various Peripheral boards and sends that along a can bus.
 Used primarily by BPS and Data Acquisition

 ## Daughter Board Connector Pinout Usage Guide
  * SPI1 is the main SPI